glazari/rust-redis/README.md

 get <key>
 ```

 ## Todo
-- [ ] Separate into client and serverside
 - [ ] add a list keys command
 - [ ] add metrics (either statsd or cloudwatch?)
 - [ ] add logging to file
 - [ ] allow using `get` and `set` as keys or values
-- [ ] add increment command